quantrs-dev/quantrs/README.md

 # quantrs

-Technical Analisis for trading in Rust
+Technical Analysis for trading in Rust